Types of Unsecured Business Lines of Credit

 As business owners, you continuously look for ways to expand your businesses.
-Therefore, it will be helpful to explore flexible financing options that will give access to your finances conveniently.
+Therefore, it will be helpful to explore flexible financing options that will assist you in accessing your finances conveniently.

 There are two types of business lines of credit you can use.
-One is the secured type, which relies on a collateral such as equipment or real estate, and there’s the unsecured business lines of credit, which does not.
+One is the secured type, which relies on collateral such as equipment or real estate, and the unsecured one, which does not.

 - Real estate

 This “security” allows the lender to provide better financing plans (lower interests and higher credit limit) and more flexible repayment terms.

 Since most unsecured lines of credit expect a good credit score, this alternative is mostly used by startup business owners or those with bad credit.